 Independent of the origin, signals that are out of phase can manually be synchronised by delay lines.
-In an input module, a delay line is built from a 15 bit shift register and a multiplexer used to select the required delay.
+In an input module, a delay line is built from a 15 bit (64 bit since 2020-06-15) shift register and a multiplexer used to select the required delay.